Imposter/vscode-lua-vu/README.md

 ## Known Issues

-- Incomplete implementation of parser against some of the EmmyLua [documentation](https://emmylua.github.io/) strings
+- Incomplete implementation of parser against some of the EmmyLua [documentation](https://emmylua.github.io/) doc strings
 - Lua Lexer/Parser does not currently support Lua 5.4

 ## Changelog